-Check the article out here from Norton (the anti virus people – not the motorcycle).
+Check the article out here from Norton (the anti virus people – not the motorcycle) for clarity on this.

 So now they know what you eat, where you go and what you spend your money on.
 Oh, and everything in your emails….

-As a Digital Advertising provider I have access to what you like to do, what you like to eat when you last went on holiday/traveled etc. This means I can target you with accuracy that has never been available before.
-I don’t know its you personally, but I can target your profile.
+As a Digital Advertising provider I have access to what you like to do, what you like to eat when you last went on holiday/travelled etc. This means I can target you with accuracy that has never been available before.
+I don’t know it’s you personally, but I can target your profile.

-See things were so bad at the beginning of this year Apple banned one of Facebook’s research apps from their store.
+See things were so bad at the beginning of this year, Apple banned one of Facebook’s apps from their store.
 You can see the story here on re-code.

 The Verge also do a great job of articulating the incidents here.